Programs

 Building Bridges – Perinatal Wellness Program

-In partnership with Tulare County’s Public Health Department, TYSB has therapists working in the Mental Health Services Act (MHSA) funded Perinatal Wellness Program (PWP).
+In partnership with Tulare County’s Public Health Department, HHMH has therapists working in the Mental Health Services Act (MHSA) funded Perinatal Wellness Program (PWP).
 This program screens, identifies, and provides therapy and home visiting to pregnant and newly parenting mothers.
 During pregnancy and post-partum many women exhibit signs of depression beyond the well known “baby blues”.
 Those identified as at risk for suicide, developing ongoing anxiety and depression and/or an inability to bond with their baby, are referred and provided therapy.

 First Episode Psychosis (FEP)